av1-community-contributors/codec-wiki/docs/FAQ.md

 ## Why are you doing this?

-Because nobody else is doing it, and I am sick of scouring through codes for "Documentation".
+Because nobody else is doing it, and I am sick of scouring through code for "Documentation".

 ## Why not use MediaWiki?